 Black ants are the most common kind of ant.
 You’ll find these insects trooping throughout the street, and maybe even in the home.
 Black ants are toxic, and will bite your cat if they feel threatened.

 Thankfully the insects are so small, and their venom so weak by comparison, your pet will barely notice.
-Cats that feast upon a host of live ants may experience some irritation around their mouth.
+Cats that feast upon a host of live ants may experience some irritation around their mouths.
 This will not last long though, and should not provoke any long-term problems.

 Fire ants are a different story.
 Identifiable by their reddish-brown coloring, fire ants are never shy about biting a cat.
 What’s more, your pet will know about it.